Protect & Preserve Your Ocular Health

 Regular eye exams are important for patients of all ages.
 The American Association of Optometrists recommends a specific exam schedule for different stages in life.
 However, at Pacific View Eyecare Center, we recommend visiting us annually so we can really get to know you and your eyes.

-- Patients 18 through 64 years old should visit their optometrist at least once every 2 years.
+- Patients 18 through 64 years old should visit their optometrist annually

 - Patients 65 and older should see their optometrist annually.